AndrewWalker/cmtoolkit/README.rst

 Installation
 ============

-The latest version of this packages can be installed from github
+The latest version of this package can be installed from github

 .. code-block:: console